raman-chumber/chickencoop-project-cpe185/README.md

 #### This project is done by 4 team members.
 To check my part of the project click on folder rchumber

-This repo is project for CPE 185 (Computer Interfacing) lab for Spring 2018 at Sac State University.
+This project is for CPE 185 (Computer Interfacing) for Spring 2018 at Sac State.

+## Introduction

 This project involves designing and implementing a Smart Chicken Coop.
 The design requires sensors and communication systems to make it easy for someone who has limited time or experience to be able to house chickens safely.
 1. Temperature sensor will use controllers to determine the intensity of heat lamps.
 2. Flow sensor that will be placed in conjunction with the automatic waterer to determine if there is a leak or a clog in the system.
 3. Roof mounted solar panels that will charge a battery system to power all of these devices.